davecook/press/README.md

 **Boilerplate**

 Plaid builds the infrastructure and partnerships that securely connect financial institutions, consumers, and businesses.
-Our comprehensive suite of products and best-in-class developer platform make it easier and safer to use financial data, helping businesses mitigate risk, prevent fraud, reduce friction, and process transactions.
+We make it easier and safer to use financial data, helping businesses mitigate risk, prevent fraud, reduce friction, and process transactions.

 **Bringing finance into the modern era**